cnon06/react-localstorage/README.md

-Sure, I can provide you with a simple React example that demonstrates how to read and write data to localStorage.
+a simple React example that demonstrates how to read and write data to localStorage.
 In this example, we'll create a simple counter application that allows you to increment and save the counter value to localStorage.

 First, make sure you have React and ReactDOM installed.
 You can set up a new React app using Create React App or use an existing one.